• Home

 17839 Millerton Rd, Friant, CA 93626

 Friant Cove is a park-and-ride and fishing access point in the town of Friant.
 Friant Cove is owned by the San Joaquin River Conservancy and managed by California State Parks and Millerton Lake State Recreation Area.
 Includes a hand-carried canoe launch, fishing, picnic tables, and restroom.
 For information, call (559) 822-2332.
-Directions: Located on the corner of Friant Expressway and Road 206 Fee: Free Hours: Open seven days a week
+Directions: Located on the corner of Friant Expressway and Road 206 Fee: Free Hours: Open daily

 Lost Lake Park